Orange Sorbet Quenelle Recipe

 In a saucepan combine water and sugar bringing to a boil; add zest; reduce heat and simmer 5 minutes.
 Strain reserving the zest for garnish.
 Cool the mixture completely.

-Add orange juice and lemon juice to the cooled simple syrup mixture, pour into a shallow glass container; cover and freeze.
+Add orange and lemon juice to the cooled simple syrup mixture, pour into a shallow glass container; cover and freeze.

 Transfer frozen mixture to a food processor and puree until completely smooth.
 Freeze again in a small bowl.